mohammad007kh/Multi-File-Ai-Chatbot/README.md

 ## 💡 Usage

 - Upload one or more files (PDF, DOCX, PNG, JPG, JPEG).
-- The app will extract and summarize the content.
+- The app will extract and summarize the content of images (not PDFs or DOCX).
 - Ask questions in the chat box about your files.
-- View extracted text and summaries in expandable sections.
+- View extracted text and summaries in expandable sections, with chunk indices.

 ---